Difference Between Finance and Economics

-More succinctly, economics create the foundation on which finance builds the house.
-So, if you want to be finance professional, you need to know economics well to understand the complexity and vastness of finance.
+More succinctly, economics creates the foundation on which finance builds the house.
+So, if you want to finance professionals, you need to know economics well to understand the complexity and vastness of finance.

 If you’re ready, let’s get started right away.